-User Access Each User created on the Serial Console Server (excluding Super Administrator accounts) is listed to set access and configuration rights for each device listed on the sidebar.
-Select a device from the Sidebar to set the access and configuration rights of each User.
-Group Access Each Group created on the Serial Console Server is listed to set access and configuration rights for each device listed on the sidebar.
-Select a device from the Sidebar to set the access and configuration rights of each Group.
-Access Rights The Access columns are where access rights are set.
-The meaning of each is explained below.
+User Access Administrator accounts) rights for each device lis e Serial Console Server (excluding Super is listed to set access and configuration sted on the sidebar.
+Select a device from ccess and configuration rights of each Group Access access and configuratio the Serial Console Server is listed to set n rights for each device listed on the from the Sidebar to set the access and ach Group.
+Access Rights The Access columns are meaning of each is expl e where access rights are set.
+The ained below.
 Full Access The user can view the device and can perform operations on the device.
 View Only The user can only view the device; he cannot perform any operations on it.
 No Access The device will not show up on the User's list on the Main Screen.
 Config port's configuration setti on for the user to make changes to a ngs.
-A check mark ($$) indicates that the empty box means that the user does not Power Supply operation of ports that h connected to them.
-A ch stricts the configuration and power ave Power Over the NetTM devices eck mark (√) indicates that the user has ox means that the user does not have
+A check mark ( $$ ) indicates that the empty box means that the user does not Power Supply operation of ports that h connected to them.
+A ch stricts the configuration and power ave Power Over the Net TM devices eck mark ( $$ ) indicates that the user has ox means that the user does not have